emmajanedrews/base-template/_posts/2017-08-15-exploring-northwest-florida-with-the-surfing-realtor.md

 title: Exploring Northwest Florida With the Surfing Realtor
 tags:
   - Real Estate
-excerpt: >-
-  Recently, my sister Amanda Abbott was featured on Vacation Differently’s website.
-Amanda is a fantastic real estate agent who enjoys exploring all that Northwest Florida has to offer.
+excerpt: "Recently, my sister Amanda Abbott was featured on Wyndham's\_website.
+Amanda is a fantastic real estate agent who enjoys exploring all that Northwest Florida has to offer."
 enclosure:
 pullquote: >-
   Amanda encourages others to find a balance between hard work and taking time